What to Expect

 HOW OFTEN IS THERAPY?

 You will decide how often you come to counseling.
 Most people attend sessions weekly.
-I think it works best if people make a commitment for at least the first 6 weeks to meet weekly.
+We think it works best if people make a commitment for at least the first 6 weeks to meet weekly.
 If you find yourself working through a crisis or an emotionally difficult or painful time, you may choose to meet twice a week.

 HOW LONG DOES THERAPY LAST?

 Counseling lasts as long as you decide it needs to.
 What length of sessions we have, how often we meet or for how many weeks, months, or longer we meet is always your decision.
 When someone wants to work on a specific coping skill or a specific change and they can maintain focus on that one central theme, counseling can be short-term such as 6-8 sessions.
 Whereas, if a person wants to explore patterns of issues like poor self-care, negative beliefs about themselves that stem from childhood, addiction-related issues, chronic illness concerns. long-term depression, or unresolved grief, etc., therapy may be long term.
 However, it is always up to you.
-Throughout our time together, I will check in with you to make sure we are still working on your goals and spending our time together on whatever is most important to you.
-I always want to make sure I am being supportive and helpful to you.
+Throughout our time together, we will check in with you to make sure we are still working on your goals and spending our time together on whatever is most important to you.
+We always want to make sure I am being supportive and helpful to you.

 IS THERAPY CONFIDENTIAL?